what is the meaning of Littorals in geography and law of the sea?

 A ria is a fluvial valley that is submerged following a rise in sea level or a subsidence of land.

-An is a reef that forms around a volcanic island.
+An atoll is a coral reef that forms around a volcanic island.
 It is ring-shaped and surrounds a lagoon.